mven/useful-bluemix-commands/README.md

 CF_TRACE=myBluemixApp.log cf logs myBluemixApp
 ```

-Get a log trace of the app while pushing
+Get a log trace of the app when pushing to Bluemix
 ```bash
 CF_TRACE=true cf push myBluemixApp
 ```